 Independence Films (21 August)

 This unique collection of films includes the politically provocative, post-war Japanese New Wave films and the finest independent films from the 1990s.
-Stand outs are Funeral Parade of Roses (1969): a documentary-stroke-drama on the 60’s Tokyo queer underground scene.
+Standouts are Funeral Parade of Roses (1969): a documentary-stroke-drama on the 60’s Tokyo queer underground scene.
 And for a guaranteed giggle, switch on Takeshi Kitano’s Getting Any?
 (1995) on one man’s relentless obsession to buy a car for the purpose of sex.

 21st Century Collection (18 September)

-September marks the time when BFI celebrates Japanese filmmakers making their mark in the 21st century – including Sion Sono, Naomi Kawase, Kiyoshi Kurosawa, Yuya Ishii and Koji Fukada.
-Naomi Kawase’s Sweat Bean (2015) shows a struggling street vendor whose life is changed by a chance encounter, and Sion Sono’s Cold Fish tells the tale of an ordinary fish shop owner whose life and family are taken over by a fellow fish entrepreneur who turns out to be a serial killer.
+September marks the time when BFI celebrates Japanese filmmakers making their mark in the 21st century – including Sion Sono, Naomi Kawase, Kiyoshi Kurosawa, Yuya Ishii, and Koji Fukada.
+Naomi Kawase’s Sweat Bean (2015) shows a struggling street vendor whose life is changed by a chance encounter, and Sion Sono’s Cold Fish tells the tale of an ordinary fish shop owner whose life and family is taken over by a fellow fish entrepreneur who turns out to be a serial killer.
 Intrigued?
 You should be.

 Early Films of Japan 1894–1914 (12 October)

 These rare masterpieces make up the earliest known Japanese films.
 Remastered and digitalised by experts at the BFI National Archive, these prized possessions offer a Western take on Japanese lifestyle and culture.
-Better still, BFI are making them available for free.
+Better still, BFI is making them available for free.
 Japanese Dancers (1894) stands as the oldest surviving film – and Ainus of Japan (1913) and Japanese Festival (1910) are both enduring testaments to Japan’s excellence in film.

 J-Horror (30 October)